danielpclark/MightyString/README.md

 *Advanced detail.*
  * Look at the test/test_ms.rb for case usages of each feature.

+> As a general rule I've avoided regex for this library.
+But due to regex's nature of design I will use it for parsing string data within **MightyString::HTML** .
+I plan to keep parsing syntax as the only exception for using regex in this library.

 Follow this project and contribute via github http://www.github.com/danielpclark/mightystring
 <br />
 <br />